 Location: Cumberland Park

-This one-day, team-based, organized snowball fight tournament will bring participants out to beautiful Wanuskewin for a fun day with friends playing in the snow.
-There will also be a Learn to Play event at Wintershine (February 3).
+This one-day, team-based, organized snowball fight tournament will bring participants out for a fun day with friends playing in the snow.
+There will also be a Learn to Play event at Briarwood Park from 2-4pm (February 10).

 S is for Snow Series